workhorsy/comic_book_reader/README.md

 * Remember previous page number when reloading files

 # TODO Big:
-* When uncompressing rars, storing images in indexedDB happens after all images are uncompressed
 * Move image resizing into workers
 * Save dates all comics are opened on
 * Pinch to zoom